BitcoinDesign/Guide/guide/multiple-wallets.md

 Other scenarios for separate wallets could include additional layers like Ecash, or features like separate stablecoins balances.
 Unless you are intentionally designing a general-purpose application, try to design with specific use cases in mind that you can derive decisions from.

-Whichever types of wallets you decide to include in your product, try to guide users towards ones that best fit their needs.
+Whichever types of wallets you decide to include in your product, try to guide users towards ones that best fit their use case.
 Below is an in-complete example for structuring a series of questions that result in a recommended wallet configuration.
 Users still have the option to adjust before committing.

 {% include image-gallery.html pages = page.images_setup %}